Tag: Realistic Developmemt potential

 MYTH: It is too late to consider alternatives to developing 58 North Passaic Avenue.

-REALITY: If it were risky to propose an alternative, the Borough’s experts would have warned about that when they talked at a Planning Board hearing on June 18, 2025 and at a Council meeting on December 8, 2025.
+REALITY: If it were risky to propose an alternative, the Borough’s experts would have warned about that when they spoke at the Planning Board hearing on June 18, 2025 and at the Council meeting on December 8, 2025.
+They didn’t.
+The affordable housing lawyer and planner warned only that such a proposal must wait until after the Borough receives its Certificate of Compliance.

 • Second bite